elangkumaranbs/inventory-management-system/README.md

 ## 📱 Application Screens

-> **Note**: Screenshots will be added to the `/screenshots` folder to showcase the application interface.
-To add screenshots, run the application and capture images of each screen, then place them in the `screenshots` directory and update this README to reference them.
+> **Note**: Screenshots are included below to showcase the application interface.
+All screenshots are stored in the `/screenshots` folder.

 ### Dashboard
 The main dashboard provides an overview of your inventory system with key statistics: